Last Updated on: 10th March 2023, 11:08 pm

 If you’re looking to stay somewhere a little more upscale, check out Capital O Hotel 522.
 It’s one of the most affordable boutique hotels in Puerto Vallarta, and each room is given a distinctly bold theme to set it apart from the rest.

-Book your stay at the Garza Blanca Preserve Resort and Spa for a truly luxurious vacation.
+Book your stay at the Garza Blanca Preserve Resort and Spa for a truly luxurious vacation or pick one of the amazing luxurious villas.

 You’ll love lounging around the infinity pools overlooking the jungle or pampering yourself at the spa.